United States Events

 July 22, 2014 // 2:00pm — 3:30pm

 Science, technology, engineering, and mathematics (STEM) education is seen by leaders from across the globe as key to economic success and prosperity.
 As the body of STEM-learning research grows, Einstein Fellows: Best Practices in STEM Education provides the unique perspective of 15 nationally recognized educators who have spent, collectively, more than 400,000 hours at the interface between teaching and learning.
 The volume brings powerful insight about what really works when it comes to teaching and learning STEM.
-The Woodrow Wilson International Center for Scholars will host a panel discussion with the authors of this highly anticipated publication.
+On July 22, 2014, The Woodrow Wilson International Center for Scholars hosted a panel discussion with the authors of this highly anticipated publication.
 At a time when our Nation struggles to improve STEM education, the authors bring the “teacher voice” front and center, with innovative ideas for STEM education policy makers, organizations, teacher trainers, school administrators, and formal and informal educators.

 July 08, 2014 // 9:30am — 11:00am